cloudant/CDTDatastore/CONTRIBUTING.md

 ## Contributing your changes

-We follow a fairly standard proceedure:
+We follow a fairly standard procedure:

 * Fork the CDTDatastore repo into your own account, clone to your machine.
 * Create a branch with your changes on (`git checkout -b my-new-feature`)